compoundingeffects/bigpictureschool/index.md

 Big Picture School uses plain English explanations.
 We want to make it easy for people to understand the fundamentals of each topic so we avoid using jargon.
 </p>
 <p>
-Our goal is to inspire a new generation of thinkers who can tackle complex problems, come up with new ideas, and drive positive change.
-Whether you're a student, a professional, or a lifelong learner, we want to help you build a comprehensive understanding of the world.
+Whether you're a student, a professional, or a lifelong learner, we hope you find this site helpful in building a more comprehensive understanding of the world.
 </p>

 ## Major Academic Disciplines